Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Troy Stats and Trends

-- Troy has three wins against the spread in 11 games this year.

-- The Trojans have been underdogs by 6.5 points or more four times this year and covered the spread once.
+- The Trojans have covered the spread once this season when underdogs by 6.5 points or more (in four chances).

-- Troy's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Troy's games this year have gone over the point total six times in 10 opportunities (60%).

-- Troy is 1-1 against the spread and 3-0 overall when the team records more than 29.3 points.
+- Troy is 1-1 against the spread and 3-0 overall when the team puts up more than 29.3 points.

-- The Trojans have turned the ball over 17 times this season, two more turnovers than the Panthers have forced (15).
+- This season the Trojans have turned the ball over 17 times, two more than the Panthers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.